Why "Good Brand Story"?

 10 Things About Me

-1. My name is Serene – yes, just like the adjective for peaceful.
+1. My name is Serene.
 I imagine my parents gifted me with this beautiful name because they hoped their firstborn would be calm, graceful, poised and untroubled, even as she walks through the storms of life.
+Here you see me, in Lisbon, stuffing my face with the best Portuguese egg tart in the world, looking like I have a good appetite – for food and for life.
+I’ve been asked many times if I’m really serene – just like the adjective for peaceful.
 Peaceful I am, but perfect I am not.
 I guard those I love fiercely, like a loyal Rottweiler, so think twice before you mess with my tribe.

 2. I fell in love with stories way before I could read.
 My mother would take the simplest stories and turned them into the most captivating tales, and she still does that now for her grandson.
 I would like to think that my penchant for storytelling comes from her.

 3. I live and breathe words.
+Writing is the best way for me to express myself and it has been this way since I was a child.
 I penned my first novel at age ten.
 It was the world’s most exclusive story because the only audience was my sister.
 My novel was so gripping that it kept her up all night.
 Ah, sweet childhood memories.
 We still laugh when we talk about this now.
+This little seed of love for writing grew through the years, blossoming into school essays, blogs, thick stacks of diaries, a short-lived e-magazine founded with college friends… and now it has brought me here, to Good Brand Story.
+Under the “Stories” section, an outlet for my creative expression, you will find different types of writing, all penned by me.

 5. Zen philosophy aside, I would say my role model at work is Gandalf.
 Yeah, that old dude who has been around the office forever, always seen with his staff, constantly mumbling under his breath, talking about dragons and some gold ring.
 Like him, I consider myself a wizard, a mentor and a guide.
 Unlike him, I don’t dabble in magic, party with hobbits or consort with elves.
 My abilities are more down-to-(Middle)earth.
 I inspire clients to embrace storytelling for their businesses and wield the power of words.
 But hey!
 Words can move mountains.